jiew3/CEQA_JPART2024/README.md

 This repository is for a paper published in the Journal of Public Administration Research & Theory

 This repository contains all of the data and code materials necessary to replicate the project.
-For questions, please email jiew35@uci.edu
+For questions, please email us.

 R version 4.2.2 (2022-10-31)